 How to get to the Memorial Stadium

-For up to date travel information on the day, link to @PompeyfcCop on twitter.
+For up to date travel information on the day, go to @PompeyfcCop on twitter.

-There are direct trains hourly from Portsmouth to Bristol Templemeads, leaving Fratton at 31 minutes past the hour.
+Direct trains run hourly from Portsmouth to Bristol Templemeads, leaving Portsmouth Harbour at 23 minutes past the hour.
 The journey takes about two and a half hours.
-Unfortunately there are no trains back to Portsmouth after the match until Wednesday morning.
+After the match return trains leave Bristol Templemeads for Portsmouth at 18.22, 19.22 and 20.22.
 It is quite a distance from the station to the ground, so either take a taxi from Bristol Templemeads, or buses 73, 73A and 73B run from Bristol Templemeads to Filton Avenue.
-Alternately the nearest station to the ground, about twenty minutes walk away, is Filton Abbey Wood.
-Trains leave Bristol Templemeads regularly for Filton Abbey Wood and the journey takes about ten minutes.
+The nearest station to the ground is Filton Abbey Wood but unfortunately on the 26th the train service from Bristol Templemeads to Filton Abbey Wood will be replaced by buses and the journey will take about half an hour.

 Where to eat and drink

 There are plenty of pubs and places to eat in the city centre.
-One of the late Ken Malley’s favourites, near Templemeads Station, is a Wetherspoons pub, the Knights Templar, The Square, Temple Quay, BS1 6DG.
+One of the late Ken Malley’s favourites, near Templemeads Station, is a Wetherspoons pub, the Knights Templar, The Square, Bristol, BS1 6DG.

-For real ale lovers, and also near the station, is the King Street Brew House, Welsh Back, BS1 4RR.
+For real ale lovers, and not far from the station, is the King Street Brew House, Welsh Back, Bristol, BS1 4RR.
 The pub has a microbrewery and a wide range of beers.
 It is family friendly, serves food and has Sky and BT Sports.

-Nearer the ground and usually welcoming away fans, is the Crafty Cow pub, 635 Gloucester Road, Bristol, BS7 0BJ, formerly known as the Duke of York and the Gloucester Arms, it has been fully refurbished, is family friendly and serves food with craft beers, real ales, draft lagers and ciders.
+Nearer the ground and on past visits welcoming Blues fans, is the Crafty Cow pub, 635 Gloucester Road, Horfield, Bristol, BS7 0BJ, (formerly known as the Duke of York and the Gloucester Arms), it has been fully refurbished, is family friendly and serves food with craft beers, real ales, draft lagers and ciders.

-In the ground there is a range of pasties and pies.
-Please note that alcohol is not usually on sale in the away section of the ground.
+In the ground there are Cornish pasties and a range of pies and sausage rolls, as well as hot and cold drinks.
+Please note that alcohol is not usually on sale in the away sections of ground.